oasisprotocol/oasis-core-ledger/docs/usage/address.md

 This will display your wallet's address and show it on your Ledger's screen for confirmation.

-To just display your wallet's address without showing it on your Ledger's screen, pass the `--no-show` flag in the command above.
+To skip showing your wallet's address on your Ledger's screen, pass the `--skip-device` flag in the command above.

 {% hint style="info" %}
 You can obtain as many staking account addresses as needed for the same Ledger